Above: Representations of the birth of massive black holes in the early universe — see research story here. (John Wise / Nature Journal)

 Center for Relativistic Astrophysics

-The Center for Relativistic Astrophysics (CRA) is devoted to interdisciplinary research and education linking astrophysics, astroparticle physics, numerical relativity and gravitational wave physics.
-Our research focuses on extreme astrophysics such as mergers of black holes and neutron stars, central engines of active galactic nuclei, gamma ray bursts, and sources of the high energy cosmic rays and neutrinos.
+The Center for Relativistic Astrophysics (CRA) combines astrophysics, astroparticle physics, numerical relativity, and gravitational wave physics.
+Our research concentrates on extreme astrophysics, including black hole and neutron star mergers, active galactic nuclei, gamma-ray bursts, and high-energy cosmic rays and neutrinos.